Department of Electrical, Electronic and Computer Engineering

 Electrical and Electronic Engineering

-A degree in Electrical, Electronic and Computer Engineering creates opportunities for you to develop sustainable energy solutions, design new technologies, solve detailed computer problems and work with some of the world’s best minds.
+A degree in Electrical and Electronic Engineering creates opportunities for you to develop sustainable energy solutions, design new technologies, solve detailed computer problems and work with some of the world’s best minds.

-The Bachelor of Automation and Robotics will provide you with the broad multidisciplinary knowledge and skills that industry requires of people working in robotics, automation and Industry 4.0.
+A degree in Automation and Robotics Engineering will provide you with the broad multidisciplinary knowledge and skills that industry requires of people working in robotics, automation and Industry 4.0.

 Master of Renewable and Future Energy